London Ontario Real Estate. No Fluff. No Sales Pitch. Just the Truth.

 For Buyers:

-• Know what is out there and what you can expect for your budget.
+• Know what is available and what you can expect within your budget.

 • Fully understand that over 60% of homes listed for sale are priced right, and the only loser in lowballing a seller is you.

-• Yes, there will be sellers who must sell, have to sell, but they are in a minority.
+• Yes, there will be sellers who must sell, but they are in the minority.

 • Remember, you are buying a home, a place you can come home to and live in; real estate property is not a commodity.
 A few home buyer ideas in this market.